 - If any of these fraudulent misses occur, you may be asked to surrender your chapel card to the Campus Pastor’s staff, or someone else in leadership.
 This may include faculty, staff, RD’s or RA’s.
 In these cases, chapel credit will be denied.

-If a student fails to clear their Chapel attendance they will not be able to return to Westmont (or attend a Westmont-related program) for one semester.
+If a student exceeds their 12 Chapel misses for the third time, they will not be able to return to Westmont (or attend a Westmont-related program) for one semester.
 If, after sitting out a semester, a student wishes to return, he or she will be required to reapply for admission.
-Because of full-enrollment, it is crucial that the admissions office be contacted for information regarding procedures and deadlines, and that these procedures and deadlines be met in a timely manner!
+Because of full-enrollment, it is crucial that the admissions office be contacted for information regarding procedures and deadlines, and that these procedures and deadlines be met in a timely manner.